Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Data-Consistent Local Zoom-in

-Ideally, a successful algorithm for such a local zoom-in and refinement should take into account of the measurement data, whole reconstructed image from the first-stage, and locally adjusted image prior.
-Let $x_z$ denote the part of $x_1^\star$ which the clinicians wish to zoom-in and refine, and $x_o$ to be the complement of $x_z$, $A_z$ to be the block of $A$ associated with the coordinates of $x_z$, and $A_o$ being the complement of $A_z$, while $v \in \mb{R}^m$ to be the variable for the desired high-resolution image block.
+Ideally, a successful algorithm for such a local zoom-in and refinement should take into account the measurement data, whole reconstructed image from the first stage, and locally adjusted image prior.
+Let $x_z$ denote the part of $x_1^\star$ that clinicians want to zoom in and refine, and $x_o$ be the complement of $x_z$, $A_z$ be the block of $A$ associated with the coordinates of $x_z$, and $A_o$ being the complement of $A_z$, while $v \in \mb{R}^m$ be the variable for the desired high resolution image block.
 Denote

-and $ \D(\cdot)$ being some downsampling operator, and suppose we use least-squares data-fit, we write our program as:
+and $ \D(\cdot)$ being some down-sampling operator, and suppose that we use least-squares data fit, we write our program as:

-Then a proximal-gradient-like method for approximately solving (\ref{obj}) can be written as:
+Then a proximal gradient-like method for approximately solving (\ref{obj}) can be written as:

-where $\Pm(\cdot):=\mr{prox}_{g_\lambda}^\eta(\cdot)$, $\eta$ being the step-size, $\U(\cdot)$ being some up-sampling operator.
-Note that we do not need to restrict the regularization only to hand-crafted ones like TV, we could also consider advanced implicit regularization untilizing denoisers like BM3D and learning-based denoising-CNNs.
-Meanwhile both the upsampling and downsampling operator can be off-the-shelf algorithms, and can possibly be trained.
-In light of this, we present our generic algorithmic framework for data-consistent local zoom-in as:
+where $\eta$ being the step size, $\U(\cdot)$ being some up-sampling operator.
+We present our generic algorithmic framework for data-consistent local zoom-in as:

-where $\te_1, \te_2, \te_3$ are (possibly-trainable) parameters\footnote{Alternatively, we may also jointly optimize these parameters via alternating minimization \citep{bolte2014proximal,pock2016inertial,driggs2020spring}.} for denoiser $\Pm(\cdot)$, up-sampler $\U(\cdot)$ and down-sampler $\D(\cdot)$, respectively.
-Our algorithm here can be view as an extension of the FISTA algorithm \citep{beck2009fast}, and the plug-and-play framework \citep{venkatakrishnan2013plug,kamilov2017plug,reehorst2018regularization}, with additional up and down sampling elements.
-For the momentum step of LZFG, we can alternatively use the choice of \citep{chambolle2015convergence} which reads:
+Our algorithm here can be seen as an extension of the FISTA algorithm \cite{2009_Beck_Fast}, with additional up-and-down sampling elements.